-- First Billing: The first 40% of the total matching program for construction and heavy maintenance projects will be due in June or 30 days from receipt of the first invoice. - Second Billing: The second 40% will be due in August or 30 days from receipt of the second invoice. - Final Billing: A final billing will be due in December or 30 days from receipt of final invoice.
+- First Billing: The first 50% of the total matching program for construction and heavy maintenance projects will be due 30 days from receipt of the first invoice mid-summer. - Final Billing: A final billing will be due in December or 30 days from receipt of final invoice.